 Owls are wise and beautiful, and they can do amazing things with their heads.
 But sometimes they can be touchy — or downright mean.

-A barred owl that earned notoriety last winter for terrorizing joggers in an Oregon park is back.
-The angry bird (or at least a bird that looks and acts just like the original angry bird) is now directing its ire at government employees, having clawed at least three people outside the state Capitol in Salem since November, according to city parks department spokeswoman Tibby Larson.
+Portland isn't the only city on many angry owls' radars.
+A barred owl earned notoriety in 2015 and 2016 for terrorizing joggers in a Salem park.
+The angry bird (or at least a bird that looks and acts just like the original angry bird) clawed at least three people outside the state Capitol in Salem in 2015, according to city parks department spokeswoman Tibby Larson.

-“It’s silent.
-You’re just walking along, minding your own business, and an owl comes silently at you from behind,” Larson told Reuters.
-“If you’re in that neighborhood, we’re advising you to wear a hat or carry an umbrella.”
+"It’s silent.
+You’re just walking along, minding your own business, and an owl comes silently at you from behind," Larson told Reuters in 2016.
+"If you’re in that neighborhood, we’re advising you to wear a hat or carry an umbrella."

-Dwight French, who works for the state Water Resources Department, was attacked in late December when he was leaving his office and jogging to his car.
+Dwight French was attacked in December 2015 when he was leaving his office and jogging to his car.
 He said he felt a bump on the back of his head.
 He turned around and saw an owl fly into a tree and just stare at him.

 "I thought, 'That's weird.
 I just got bumped on the head by an owl," French told the Statesman-Journal.